gethee2anunnery/music-collection/README.md

 # Music Collection

 ## This is a Python script.
-From the project root, run 'python music.py' and you can interact with it on the command line, like so:
+From the top level, run 'python music.py' and you can interact with it on the command line, like so:

 Welcome to your music collection!